FarhanAliQureshi/dos_asm/README.md

 There are many projects files which are probably lost forever due to corrupted copies of backup.
 I'll try to search and look in other backups.
 If I find more source code then I'll add them here.

 ## License
-Copyright © 1990-2025 by Farhan Ali Qureshi.
+Copyright © Farhan Ali Qureshi.
 View the [MIT LICENSE](LICENSE) file for details.